galaxyproject/galaxy-hub/content/news/2024-12-12-DecemberNewsletter/index.md

 Hello, Galaxy Community

 As we close out 2024, we are grateful for each of you who engaged with us this year, whether through training sessions, conferences, research initiatives, or as part of the Galaxy community at large.
-In this year's final newsletter, we celebrate the major achievements, events, and milestones that have strengthened our community.
+This year's final newsletter celebrates the major achievements, events, and milestones that have strengthened our community.
 It’s been a remarkable year of growth, learning, and impact across various scientific domains.

 Thank you for tuning in and for being a part of Galaxy!